 The capital required for owning a business varies based on the type of business.

-We found that when we considered buying an existing profitable brick and mortar business, most of our stock and bond investments were needed as collateral.
+We found that when we considered buying an existing profitable brick and mortar business in Austin, most of our stock and bond investments were needed as collateral.

 This was far too risky for us at our age, so we decided to test out starting an online business instead of buying an existing business based on our backgrounds, fortunately.